sfallahadl/aws-gitops-workshop/content/20_basic_ci/build_container.md

  ```

  {{% notice note %}}
 Remember to replace `<your docker username>` with your own Dockerhub username.
 Notice also the `registry` property that tells Codefresh where to push the image after it is built.
+This is the name of the Dockerhub integration that we setup in the previous section ("Connect Registry").
 {{% /notice %}}